 Many of the bad bacteria are found, for example, in people who suffer from inflammatory bowel diseases, such as Crohn’s disease or ulcerative colitis.
 As a result, researchers suggest shifting the balance of bacteria in favour of the positive ones.

 What is a gut type?

 Scientists classify the gut flora into different gut types, or ‘enterotypes’.
 Which gut type you have depends on the foods that you eat.
 Depending on your diet, your intestines require different bacteria to make the best use of the food.

 There is a significant difference between people who consume a lot of animal fats, protein and sugar and those who eat mainly vegetarian food.
 The groups can be divided into these gut types:

-B-type: In the gut of people who eat a lot of meat and rather few vegetables, the bacterial strain „Bacteroides" often predominates.
+B-type: In the guts of people who eat a lot of meat and rather few vegetables, the bacterial strain Bacteroides often predominates.
 The gut requires these bacteria in order to make best use of meat.
 Bacteroidetes then produce vitamins that are rare in a meat-based diet, such as vitamin C.

 Scientists believe that the ratio of certain strains of bacteria influences weight gain as well as fat loss.
 The results report of the Gut Flora Test will give you an indication of whether possible weight problems that you experience may be related to your gut flora.